AndrewStevenson550/MOOD/README.md

 🖼 Add custom cards with text, images, or colors.

-🖱 Drag & drop cards into your perfect layout.

 💾 Autosave with LocalStorage — your board stays the way you left it.

 🎨 Modern design using CSS grid, soft shadows, and clean typography.